Non Sequitur by Wiley Miller for November 29, 2019

 3. Homer invent that

-comic4matt almost 5 years ago
+comic4matt about 5 years ago

 If they cut back in management, that might actually help… Although, for once, they seem to have dealt with the bloat.